 Dungeness National Wildlife Refuge

-One of the surprising things while camping at the Dungeness Recreation Area, is that along the coastline it was cold every day.
+One of the surprising things while camping at the Dungeness Recreation Area is that along the coastline, it was cold every day.
 Mostly because of the shade and light wind off the water.
 Sequim, only a few miles inland was at least ten degrees warmer.

-Our visit to Olympic National Park
+Our visit to the Olympic National Park

 Quinault Rainforest and Kestner Homestead